open-component-model/demo-secure-delivery/README.md

 ![capacitor](./docs/images/capacitor.png)

-With a minute or so Flux will reconcile the Capacitor component and the dashboard will be accessible at https://capacitor.ocm.dev.
+After certificates are created the Capacitor component and the dashboard will be accessible at https://capacitor.ocm.dev.
+Give it a minute to spin up...

 #### 5. View the application